-For INFJs, we want to make a difference to other people’s lives.
+For INFJs, we want to make a difference in other people’s lives.

 Call INFJ an idealist.
 But this is our life purpose.
 This is how we want to spend our time.
 Careers in healthcare and counseling industry work well for INFJs because it allows us to help people and get paid at the same time.
 If I could go back in time, I would have taken a degree in psychology or something that helps me to understand people instead of something impersonal like accounting.